Tizzz-555/100-days-of-code/log.md

 ### Day 18: November 21, Tuesday

-**Today's Progress**: Added a bit of logic to my tweepy app to limit the file upload to only 4 pictures
+🔸 Added a bit of logic to my tweepy app to limit the file upload to only 4 pictures

-**Thoughts**: It deactivates the button after you reach 4 and throws an alert if you try to upload more by selecting multiple files
+🔸 It deactivates the button after you reach 4 and throws an alert if you try to upload more by selecting multiple files

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/1b1c83c9ae4f6e0a1107c51c6c626a6e26f09838#diff-002e865d16e66912b7c58027ccf63048a101ddfee49617a3c9ece375fe7e1902)